osquery/osquery/docs/wiki/development/building.md

 ## macOS

-The current build of osquery supports deployment to the same set of macOS versions (macOS 10.12 and newer).  _Building_ osquery from source on macOS now requires 10.15 Catalina.
+The current build of osquery supports deployment to the same set of macOS versions (macOS 10.14 and newer).  _Building_ osquery from source on macOS now requires 10.15 Catalina or newer.

 The initial directory is assumed to be `/Users/<user>`